SpaceWalkPublishing/dbatch/_posts/2018-05-10-citizenship.md

 </p>

 ### The Process
 I submitted the N-400 paperwork to petition for Citizenship on October 31st, 2017.
-I had been living in the U.S. since 2004.
-I am one of about 6,000 professional astrophysicists on Earth.
-My path to citizenship was through marriage and included the J-1 and H1-B VISAs before a Greencard.
+I had been working in the U.S. since 2004.
+My path to citizenship began with the J-1 and H1-B VISAs before a greencard supported by my wife.
 My Naturalization ceremony was on May 10th, 2018.
-The above blog post is adapted from a speech I gave at the 2018 March for Science in Orlanda, Florida.
+The above blog post is adapted from a speech I gave at the 2018 March for Science in Orlando, Florida.